-On Tuesday, November 6, voters in the United States will go to the polls to elect a president and other political leaders.
-As Election Day approaches, this blog will be providing suggestions for ways to use primary sources from the Library of Congress to help students learn about the election process and past elections.
+On Tuesday, November 6, voters in the United States will go to the polls to elect a president, members of Congress and other state and local political leaders.
+As we move closer and closer to Election Day, this blog will be providing suggestions for ways to use primary sources from the Library of Congress to help students learn about the election process and past elections.

 Whether you call it “open house” or “back to school night,” an evening for teachers to meet and greet parents is a fall ritual.
 This year, consider “flipping” the event: distribute rules and policies in writing, allow time for parents to see examples of student learning, and include an activity or two to help parents better understand the learning processes their children will experience.